portlandrobotics/common_platform/docs/source/intro.rst

 About This Project
 ------------------

 This section should provide an overview of your specific project.
-Discuss what the PARTS Romi Chassis Robot is, its objectives, and what makes it unique or different from standard implementations.
+Discuss what the PARTS- Common Robotics Platform is, its objectives, and what makes it unique or different from standard implementations.

 - **Project Goals**: Outline the goals or problems that this project aims to address.
 - **Custom Features**: Highlight any custom features or modifications made to the standard Romi Chassis in this project.